 3.2 Basis of preparation

-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis except that certain financial instruments are recorded at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.